mantiniok0051/TheIoTLearningInitiative/InternetOfThings101/README.md

-# Internet of things 101
-# Internet Of Things
+# Internet Of Things 101